Last updated on September 7th, 2021

 So, who spends more on fishing, recreational freshwater or saltwater anglers?
 Well, that’s not really a fair question since there are over 27.5 million freshwater fishermen to 8.9 million for saltwater. (source: 2011 & 2016 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation report).

 The breakdown in dollars spent on fishing trips and equipment expenditures, however, was $25.7 billion for freshwater and $10.3 billion for saltwater.
-The average fishing-related spending for all anglers, both freshwater, and saltwater were $1262.
+The average fishing-related spending for all anglers, both freshwater and saltwater was $1262.